fifc/yos/fs/README.md

-# NeFS
+# NuFS

-Utility for accessing a disk or disk image formatted with NeOS File System (NeFS).
+Utility for accessing a disk or disk image formatted with NeOS File System (NuFS).

 ## Prerequisites

-GCC (C compiler) and Automake are required for building the NeFS disk utility.
+GCC (C compiler) and Automake are required for building the NuFS disk utility.

 In Ubuntu this can be completed with the following command:

 	sudo apt-get install gcc automake

-## Building NeFS
+## Building NuFS

     autoreconf -fi
     ./configure